Read the blurb and the first chapter here.

 ‘What if they’ve lied to us about everything?’

 As flood, fire and famine worsen, Assalay is ready for rebellion, and opposition to the Fellowship is growing.
-In this gathering crisis, Leo and Rachel must make life or death choices between old and new loyalties and friendships: between what they have been taught and what they have learned.
+In the gathering crisis, Leo and Rachel must make life or death choices between old and new loyalties; between what they have been taught and what they have learned.

 Chapter One: Iona’s Luck